 Beginner’s Guide to the Cricut Explore Air 2

 What are the differences between the Explore Air and Explore Air 2?

 The Cricut Explore Air 2 cuts twice as fast as the Air.

 Simply put, the Explore Air 2 is a cutting machine.
 It can create everything from 3D projects to leather jewelry to t-shirt transfers.
 A quick search online will provide thousands of projects using Cricut.
 If you love to create, this machine is for you!

 What materials can the Explore Air 2 cut?

 This little machine can cut 100 materials – everything from cardstock, vinyl, and iron-on to a range of specialty materials.

 The Cricut Explore Air 2 can be used both wirelessly or with a USB cable.
 To begin, place the machine on a surface with at least 10″ available behind it so the cutting mat will have plenty of room.

-- Turn on the Explore Air 2 as well as your computer.
+- Turn on the Explore Air 2 power button as well as your computer.